-The U.S. Supreme Court has recognized the harms of partisan gerrymandering, but has never effectively outlawed it.
+The U.S. Supreme Court has recognized the harms of partisan gerrymandering, but has long struggled to outlaw it.
 Without strong laws against gerrymandering, the problem has gotten worse.
 This decade, politicians equipped with reams of voter data, fast computers, and precision redistricting tools have created a new breed of extreme partisan gerrymanders that have locked in majorities—or even supermajorities—for one party, regardless of how voters actually vote.
 These new, extreme maps have given rise to legislatures that do not represent the diverse interests of voters and do not respond to changing opinion.

 An overview of academic literature concerning partisan gerrymandering and related topics.

-Pleadings in key redistricting cases before the courts in Georgia, Maryland, Michigan, North Carolina, Pennsylvania, Texas, Virginia, and Wisconsin.
+Pleadings in key redistricting cases before the courts in Arkansas, Georgia, Louisiana, Maryland, Michigan, North Carolina, Pennsylvania, Texas, Virginia, and Wisconsin.

 Since 1986, the U.S. Supreme Court has recognized partisan gerrymandering as an issue within the courts' purview to decide.
 But in the three decades since, the Justices have been unable to agree on a manageable standard for evaluating those claims.
 Summaries and documents from the major Supreme Court decisions that led to this point are available here.